What is in this leaflet

 You may also have fits, difficulty breathing or lose consciousness.

+Keep Endep out of the reach of children.
 Children are much more sensitive than adults to medicines such as Endep.
 An accidental overdose is especially dangerous in children.

 While you are taking Endep